DanielPower/car-game/examples/README.md

 - Bit 31: accelerate (1 = true, 0 = false)
 - Bit 30: brake (1 = true, 0 = false)
 - Bits 15-0: steering angle (-32768 to 32767 maps to -1.0 to 1.0)

+The AI receives the location of the next checkpoint/waypoint it should navigate toward.

 ## Troubleshooting